DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/workflow/workflow-product-requirements.md

 - Ensure all aspects are reviewed collaboratively by the team.
 - Revise any unclear sections to ensure the requirements are unambiguous and can be correctly interpreted by an LLM.

+## A Note About Design and UX

+The LLMs have been trained on GDS standards and have ingested GDS style layouts.
+Therefore, they are often good at determining GDS-compliant designs while they implement features.
+As long as your PRD and .cursorrules files stipulate adherence to the GDS standards for designs, the LLMs should adhere to them when developing features.
+The LLMs will also note places in your design where GDS standards are not met and suggest compliant alternatives.